elite3312/fake_cloud_drive/README.md

 docker build -t my-quasar-vue-app . docker run -p 8080:80 my-quasar-vue-app # there is currently an issue with quasar build
 ```

+Your Quasar-built Vue.js app should now be accessible at <http://localhost:8080>.